-2. While werewolves briefly made an appearance in Dragon Age: Origins, we won't have werewolves in our game given that the werewolf curse was cured.
+2. While werewolves briefly made an appearance in Dragon Age: Origins, we won't have werewolves in our game given that the werewolf curse was cured in the DA:O timeline.
 The closest you can come to playing a werewolf is playing one of the individuals formally afflicted by the curse.

 3. Darkspawn are not a playable race.
 They will only ever make appearances as NPC enemies to be battled.

-8. Modern concepts are not allowed.
-That means no steampunk, no guns.
+7. Modern concepts are not allowed.
+That means no steampunk, no guns, no crazy advanced tech.

 10. Celebrity photographs are not allowed as character portraits, but you're allowed to use illustrative artwork that resembles celebrities.
-Face claims and headcanons are open to interpretation.
-In the event that two or more players want to use the same celebrity as their character inspiration in-game, we'll collectively agree, in-game, that their characters simply bear a striking resemblance to one another.
+You spoke, we listened.
+We are allowing face claims with one caveat: face claims and headcanons are open to interpretation.
+In the event that two or more players want to use the same celebrity as their character inspiration in-game (and neither player is willing to budge), we'll collectively agree, in-game, that their characters simply bear a VERY striking resemblance to one another.
 In real life, people sometimes look like each other.
 It happens.
 Rather than fighting over who gets to play whom, it could actually make for interesting roleplay if, occasionally, characters "looked alike" in-game (e.g. mistaken identity plots, switching places plots, etc.).

 11. Fanfic.
 We are a collaborative storytelling roleplay game, we don't allow players to roleplay entirely by themselves (using only their own characters) - which is why we have a guide for in-character relationships.
 We want players to interact with one another.